reactioncommerce/reaction-docs/developer/deploying/platform.md

 # Reaction Platform

-The following documentation is for the [Reaction Platform](getrxn.io/reaction-platform).
+The following documentation is for the Reaction Platform.

 The `reaction-cli` incorporates functionality for any team to deploy Reaction Commerce to multiple environments.
-[Visit reactioncommerce.com](http://getrxn.io/reaction-platform) to get a demo.

 1. Get invite token from welcome email or contract
 2. Register local environment